We recently analyzed 437 scientific studies related to fat loss.

 The good news?

 It also works the other way around.
 Ridding your diet of sugary sodas reduces calorie intake and promotes weight loss.

-Ideally, you replace soda with healthy beverages like (sparkling) water, tea, or coffee.
+Ideally, replace soda with healthy beverages like (sparkling) water, tea, or coffee.

-But if you want to have some sweetness, it’s also fine to opt for diet soda.
+But if you want some sweetness, it’s also fine to opt for diet soda.

 One exception might be saccharin.